dylan-lang/dylan-tool/documentation/source/index.rst

 http version 1.0 and the latest version of logging. ::

   $ dylan new application killer http@1.0 logging
-  $ dylan update            # generate registry files
   $ dylan build --all
+  $ _build/bin/killer-test-suite
   $ _build/bin/killer-app
-  $ _build/bin/killer-test-suite

-Unlike the ``make-dylan-app`` binary included with Open Dylan, this command does not generate a "registry" directory.
-Instead, it is expected that you will run ``dylan update`` to generate the registry whenever dependencies are changed.
+You must run ``dylan update`` whenever dependencies are changed, to install the new dependencies and update the registry files.

 **See also:** `dylan new library`_